jezza711/ucas-portal/PROJECT_SUMMARY.md

 ### ✅ Admin Dashboard
 - Basic Auth protected routes
-- CSV upload with upsert functionality
-- Advanced search by UCAS code and/or group
+- Search by UCAS code, email, and/or group
 - Full data export to CSV
 - Clean tabular results display

-- Upload/update student emails
+### ✅ Forced AI List
+- Optional newline-delimited file (config/forced-ai.txt or env override)
+- Codes in the list always receive the AI group and bypass randomisation
+- Existing VIDEO assignments are corrected to AI the next time the student checks in

 ### ✅ Webhooks
 - **JISC Webhook** (`POST /api/jisc-webhook`)